Skip to main content

 The Hidden Supreme Being

-The Urantia Book identifies the historical mechanism.
+The Urantia Book identifies the historical mechanism behind that pattern.

 What the Urantia Book Says